puppetlabs/vanagon/README.md

 Vanagon won't be much use without a project to build.
 Beyond that, you must define any platforms you want to build for.
 Vanagon ships with some simple binaries to use, but the one you probably care about is named 'build'.

+### Overview

+Vanagon is broken down into three core ideas: the project, the component and the platform.
+The project contains one or more components and is built for a platform.
+As a quick example, if I had a ruby app and wanted to package it, the project would probably contain a component for ruby and a component for my app.
+If I wanted to build it for debian wheezy, I would define a platform called wheezy and build my project against it.

+For more detailed examples of the DSLs available, please see the [examples](https://github.com/puppetlabs/vanagon/tree/master/examples) directory and the YARD documentation for Vanagon.

 ### `build` usage
 The build command has positional arguments and position independent flags.